 - Optional: batch of Roasted Garlic Buttermilk Smashed Potatoes

-- Melt butter in the same skilled over medium heat.
-Add onions, garlic and red pepper to the skilled and sauté, stirring constantly until the onions begin to become translucent.
+Melt butter in the same skillet over medium heat.
+Add onions, garlic and red pepper to the skillet and sauté, stirring constantly until the onions begin to become translucent.

 Adapted from Bradley Ogden's 'Breakfast, Lunch & Dinner'